tedszy/MIX/README.md

 we will simply store decimal numbers into our bytes and make sure no value in any byte is larger than 63.

+Another way to think of this is that a MIX byte is a digit of base-R, where 64 <= R <= 100.
+This is the point of view we will adopt.

 ### MIX Words

 Mix words fit perfectly into MIX main registers, and